thiagoneye/project-particulate_transport_simulator/README.md

 - Transport System (set of piping, threads and geared motors, for particulate transport)
 - Production Lines (particulate processing station for item/plate)

+The structure of the manufacturing environment can be seen in the flowchart below.

 <img src="others/flowchart.png" width="800px">

 The physical principle used to build the tool is to carry out the mass balance along the equipment sets.